 An overview of computer programs used to create images for print and screen, still and moving.
 Gain basic skills in design and programs by creating digital art work in a series of assignments.

-Problem solving in basic graphic design.
-A sequence of studio projects demonstrate student’s ability to create, design and prepare art for reproduction.
+Problem solving in basic type and graphic design.
+A sequence of studio projects demonstrate students' ability to create, design and prepare art for reproduction.
 Prerequisite: ART 130 or instructor permission.

 Graphic Design II (5)

 Continued problem solving in basic graphic design.
 A sequence of studio projects demonstrates student's ability to create, design and prepare art for reproduction.
 Lectures explore graphic design as an art form and as a business.
-Prerequisite: Art 135 or permission of instructor.
+Prerequisite: Art 135 or instructor permission.

 This course covers the history of type, designing with type, reproduction of type.
 Type is the foundation for graphic design.
 Students will apply knowledge gained in a series of studio projects.
 Prerequisite: ART 110 or permission of instructor.

 An introduction to fiber art history and techniques with an emphasis on traditional, hand-manipulated processes such as basketry, felting, dyeing and simple loom work.

 An introduction to digital photography as an expressive art form.
 Students will explore the creative and technical requirements of digital imaging, as well as examine the contributions of contemporary fine artists working in this medium.
 Prerequisite: basic computer experience required.

 Cooperative Work Experience allows students to apply classroom learning to on-the-job settings.
 Credit is earned for new and continued learning taking place in the work environment.
 Attainment of learning objectives and development of positive work habits are emphasized.
 Prerequisite: instructor permission.

 A survey of the development of art in Europe, the Near East and Asia from prehistoric times through the 14th century CE.
 The course will explore developments in architecture, painting, sculpture and other art forms.